Website Manager

 • Players must participate in assessments to be considered for Majors Baseball.

-5. Practice and Game Schedule:
+5. Practice and Game Schedule

 • During the pre-season, teams typically have three practices per week.